spazmodius/now/README.md

 ***Faster now() for Node.js***

 Let's be clear: `Date.now()` is not "slow".
-On my laptop (c.
-2019) it returns the current time in about 80 nanoseconds (yes, _nano_; 80 billionths-with-a-B of a second.)
+On Spaz's c.2018 laptop it returns the current time in about 80 nanoseconds (yes, _nano_; 80 billionths-with-a-B of a second.)

 But, if you like speed like Spaz likes speed, it turns out that using Node's [`process.hrtime()`](https://nodejs.org/api/process.html#process_process_hrtime_time) we can calculate the current time in about _half the nanos!_